MMFreitas1/Analysis-of-Portuguese-news/README.md

 * Check if titles are more negative to create an impression
 3) Analyze which soccer club was spoken about the most

-There is a github workflow in due corse, that automatically activates the web-scraping script every day @ 7p.m.
+There was a github workflow, that automatically activates the web-scraping script every day @ 7p.m.

 Although the scope of the project was intended to be just one year, the web scraping workflow is active for future use.